Written by Kate Hallewell

 What are the benefits of replacing my back boiler?

-Where to get a back boiler upgrade from?
+Where do I get a back boiler upgrade from?

-There are a number of companies that offer back boiler upgrades, but only some companies have direct access to Government grants.
-Check whether you get a grant from the government to help with the cost of your replacement boiler before paying for it.
+There are a number of companies that offer back boiler upgrades, but only some companies have direct access to government grants.
+Check whether you qualify for a grant from the government to help with the cost of your replacement boiler before paying for it.
 Use our free grant checker to see if you qualify >

 Why do I need to replace my gas back boiler with a different type?

 Your boiler may be an older model that uses more fuel than a newer, more efficient boiler.
-Replacing your old boiler with a new, high-efficiency condensing boiler can help to significantly reduce your heating bills.
+Replacing your old boiler with a high-efficiency condensing boiler can help to significantly reduce your heating bills, leaving more money in your pocket.

 What are the benefits of having a back boiler replaced?